 - extra resources that relate to that particular session

-- the next session’s “assignment”
+- the next session’s “assignment” (not required and not difficult)

 If you are interested, visit our Sign Up! page and you will be placed on the wait list for the next session.